LinzichangDing/hello-world/README.md

 hihi just a new repository

 just testing
-linzichang here, hope get gpa7 in all courses
+linzichang here, will get gpa7 in all courses in this semester!!!